Cyber-attacks do happen, but they don’t have to happen to you. By following just a few tips, you can drastically minimize your risk of attack.

 For additional information, including information about policies, laws, and the Security Handbook, please go to: https://itss.untsystem.edu/security/guidelines-laws-andregulations.

-If you feel that your personal computer has been compromised or infected, your computer should be taken to a trusted IT Professional.
-Then, using a different computer that you know is safe, change any passwords that might have been entered into the compromised computer.
-Keep in mind that prevention is your best option, and repair may result in complete loss of data!
+If you feel that your personal computer has been compromised or infected, you should take your computer to a trusted IT Professional.
+Then, using a different computer that you know is safe, change any passwords you might have entered into the compromised computer.
+Keep in mind that prevention is your best option, and repair may result in a complete loss of data!

 - NEVER share your password with anyone!